-This eBook is interactive!
-In each unit, we've included practice exercises using a code editor called JS Bin that allow you to try out new skills without leaving the page.
+Fundamentals is interactive!
+Within every Unit, we've included practice exercises using a code editor (called JS Bin) that allows you to practice without leaving the page.

 Click on the tabs to get used to the navigation.

-You're not required to submit these exercises, but you should save your work in case you have questions and want to review them with your instructors or the WDI community on Slack.
+You're not required to submit these exercises, but you'll want to save your work in case you have questions and want to review these with your instructors or the WDI community on Slack.

 Creating a free account on JS Bin will allow you to save your exercises as "bins."
-Make sure you do so!
-Follow the instructions below to create your account and learn how to save your code.
+So make sure to create a JS Bin account.
+Follow the instructions below to create your JS Bin account and learn how to save your code.

-1) If you want to save your code, you'll need to hit the "Save" button in the top left corner of the JS Bin editor.
-This will open a new browser.
+1) If you want to save your code, you'll need to hit the "Save" button on the top left of the JS Bin editor, which will open a new browser.

 2) Log in using a GitHub account.
-If you don’t have one already, you can find instructions for creating an account here.
-JS bin only accepts GitHub accounts for registration.
+If you don't have one go to the GitHub Website to set up an account.
+As of recently, JS bin only accepts GitHub accounts for registration.

-3) Once you're logged in, if you try to make changes in any tab, you’ll receive the following message:
+3) Once logged in, if you try to make your changes in any tab, you'll receive the following message.

-You’ll want to click “Clone Your Own Copy," which will generate a new link.
+You'll want to click on the "clone your own copy" which will generate a new link.

-4) Now that you're logged in, you can save your code using one of these methods:
+4) Now that you're logged in, you can save your code by doing one of the following:

-Save Snapshotat any point, and JS Bin will automatically save the latest version of your working copy.
+Save Snapshotat point in time where JS bin will automatically save the latest version for you on your working copy.

 Pro Tip: Remember, the code you write in the JS Bin editor will not automatically save.
-Therefore, you need to make sure you hit the Save button and copy your code over.
+Therefore, you need to make sure that you hit the save button and make sure you copy your code over.

-Your instructional team will track your progress using our unit quizzes.
-After completing each unit, take the unit quiz to check your understanding of its concepts.
-When completing these quizzes, please use the same email address you provided for your invoice.
+Your progress will be tracked using our unit quizzes.
+After completing each unit, take the unit quiz to check your understanding of the concepts.
+When completing the quiz, please use the same email address that you provided for your invoice.

-If you want to retake a quiz, just refresh the page!
+If you want to retake the quiz, just refresh the page!
 Practice makes perfect.

 Final Submission: At the end of the project in Unit 11, you'll submit a link to your GitHub repository via this form.

-While most quizzes and assignments won't be formally graded, your WDI instructors will be checking your submissions to make sure you've completed Fundamentals and made the necessary progress before your first week of WDI.
+While quizzes and assignments won't be formally graded, your local GA team will be checking your submissions to make sure you've completed Fundamentals and made the requisite progress before your first week of WDI.

-If you have any concerns about your progress, feel free to reach out to your producer.
+If you have any concerns about your progress, feel free to reach out to your course producer.

-The exercise answers are at the back of this eBook.
-That's right.
-If you're stuck, we've supplied exercise solutions to help you work backward and understand what needs to be done.
+The exercise answers are at the bottom of the book :) That's right.
+If you're stuck, we've supplied exercise solutions to help you work backwards and understand what needs to be done.